 Veneta Lumi Gooseneck Desk Lamp

 Materials: Light blue painted metal round base.
 Black plastic lid on the bottom.
-Iron goose-neck with a black plastic hose around it, some plastic parts.
-Light blue aluminium lampshade, white painted inside.
-Bakelite socket.
+Iron gooseneck with a ribbed black plastic flexible tube around it.
+Some plastic parts.
+Light blue conical aluminium lampshade, painted white inside.
+Bakelite E27 socket.

 Lampshade: ∅ 10,2 cm / 4.01”